Pigalala/BoatCam/README.md

 # BoatCam
 BoatCam is a mod which adds some useful and customizable tweaks to the player camera for a smooth boat racing experience.

+This mod was originally created by Bstn1802, and is being maintained by Pigalala in this repository.

 ## Features
 *All features are toggleable, and a master toggle is available.*
 - Camera yaw is automatically set, depending on your boat's direction and velocity.